olialb/mqttDisplayClient/readme.md

 ```
 nano mqttDisplayClient.ini
 ```
-Details of the configuration you can find in next section: [Configuraion](#configuration)
+Details of the configuration you can find in next section: [Configuration](#configuration)
 #### Step 4:
 Call setup:
 ```